PHameete/mqtesting/README.md

 ### Exposing ActiveMQ via REST

 ActiveMQ natively supports REST so this is running out of the box.
 For detailed specifications see [http://activemq.apache.org/rest.html](http://activemq.apache.org/rest.html).

+### ActiveMQ NodeJS consumer and producer

+The NodeJS consumer and producer for ActiveMQ require the [https://www.npmjs.com/package/stompit](https://www.npmjs.com/package/stompit) npm package.
+You can install it by performing `npm install stompit` in the directory of the producer and consumer javascript files.
+Run the programs using `node consumer.js` and `node producer.js`.

 ### Enabling message compression